 Place, Space and Who

 Place, Space and Who is an artwork by British, Birmingham-based artist Barbara Walker, created over a four-month residency at Turner Contemporary.
 It explores identity and belonging, featuring sound and portraits of five women and girls from the African Diaspora living in Margate and Kent.

-Please note for this exhibition you will now need to book a free ticket in advance of attending.
+Please note you will need to book a free ticket to visit the gallery.
 Plan your visit here.

 For over 20 years, Walker has been committed to a practice of figurative drawing and painting, concerned with class, gender, race, power and representation.
 Working in a wide range of media, from wall drawings to embossed works on paper, her work is about making people visible and challenging the absence and misrepresentation of marginalised and overlooked subjects.